 Northwest Folklife Festival

-For over 45 years, Memorial Day Weekend in Seattle has been synonymous with the Northwest Folklife Festival.
-This four-day celebration of the evolving folk and ethnic traditions of the Pacific Northwest is commemorated through the arts and music.
+Since 1971, Memorial Day Weekend in Seattle has been synonymous with the Northwest Folklife Festival.
+The 48th annual four-day celebration of the evolving folk and ethnic traditions of the Pacific Northwest is commemorated through the arts and music.
 Kids can party and jam in a special area designated for families or hang out in the Discovery Zone that will be overflowing with age-appropriate adventures, hands-on activities, performances and workshops.

 Time: Fri.–Sun., 11 a.m.-10 p.m.; Mon., 11 a.m.-9 p.m.
 Kids’ Discovery Zone open daily from 11 a.m.-6 p.m.
 Food vendor hours vary.